ward/run/_drafts/2018-11-04-teltowkanal-halbmarathon.md

 plan.
 I was however not willing to artificially drop my distance to start a plan, nor was I willing to bump further than around that 80 km per week mark during the plan.
 So that immediately scratched distance peaking.
-Instead I decided to stick to 80 km weeks, with a rest week every fourth week.
+Instead I decided to stick to 80 km weeks, with a rest week of 60 km every fourth week.

 Intensity wise I will use Jack Daniels terms to explain.
 I did Tempos throughout the cycle.
 The first four weeks also had a week with a Repetition, a